 - First-year program: courses in economic decision making, decision analysis, organizational behavior, communication, administrative environment, budgeting, statistics, finance, program evaluation, and career preparation.

-- Second-year program: courses in ethics, legal issues, and human resource management.
+- Second-year program: courses in ethics, legal issues, and human resource management, and a capstone course.

 - Sector and skill courses.
 By selecting a sector (local government, state and federal government, or nonprofit) and a skill (resource development, program management, or finance) a student takes 15 credits to prepare for a specific career path.